 - Either emotionally or physically absent through separation, divorce or indeed through death, it is rare that a child does not blame themselves for that loss or,

-- If a father is deeply critical, this can be experienced as a deeply wounding form abandonment resulting in doubt and a loss of self-esteem.
+- If a father is controlling and deeply critical, this can be experienced as a deeply wounding form of abandonment resulting in doubt and a loss of self-esteem.

 Usually children are quick to immediately start wondering what they did to push a parent away or what they could’ve done better, to keep a parent.
 Unfortunately, it never occurs to many – that it was not their fault or that their parent can at times be an emotional idiot.

 But, if these feelings are not spoken about, they could get buried.
 And what is often not properly identified is the massive grief a child can experience when losing a parent – even if it’s only through emotional unavailability.
 (But even if feelings ARE spoken about, sometimes the hurt can still linger for many years to come).